 - Old Delhi street food tour by rickshaw

 - Temples and spiritual side of Old Delhi private tour

 How to deal with scams, conmen and getting ripped off in Delhi

 Many tourists worry about getting ripped off in India — and it does happen.
 You will buy something and see it for half the price two stalls away.
 But most of the time you are being conned or scammed in India, it is over 10, 50, or 100 rupees — and the difference amounts to no more than 25 cents, $1 or $5.
 There’s even a name for it: “foreigner tax.”
 To a middle-class westerner, this is not a lot of money.
 To a working class person in India, it is significant.
 If you find yourself in the middle of a heated argument over a few rupees, ask yourself if it’s worth it … or if it’s just better to relax, pay the “foreigner tax” and think about how it might go towards much-needed school books or health care.

-Money: You can never be entirely safe from pick-pockets in any country, but there are some precautions you can take.
+I haven’t heard of a lot of pickpockets in India, but you can never be entirely safe from pick-pockets in any country.
+Here are some precautions you can take.
 Keep your money and credit cards in a secure pouch or money-belt, which you can hang around your neck and tuck under your shirt.
 At the same time, keep a small amount of cash in your wallet: if it gets pinched or lost, you won’t lose very much.